 Another hassle of working with contingent employees?
 Your external workforce might be located in another state or country.
 You have to know and follow all local labor laws and regulations.
-VMS helps you stay compliant by providing a single location to store all necessary hiring and onboarding documentation.
+User-friendly VMS software helps you stay compliant by providing a single location to store all necessary hiring and onboarding documentation.

 Even if your workers are in the same office, VMS provides risk management by keeping your business processes compliant when you work with contracted labor.